 9. Rituals: Building a Culture

-The most rewarding part about being on an Urban dance team is the relationship you build with your teammates.
+The most rewarding part about being on a dance team is the relationship you build with your teammates.

 This will happen naturally throughout the process of creating sets and going to shows together.